 Work in Progress:

-Movie Star Looks: Makeup, Hair, and Identity in Hollywood Cinema (monograph contracted to Rutgers University Press).
+Movie Star Looks: Makeup, Hair, and Facial Fashions in Classical Hollywood Cinema (Rutgers University Press, forthcoming).

-Better Than Everybody: The Film Work of Eleanor Powell (monograph in preparation).
+Better Than Everybody: The Film Dance of Eleanor Powell (monograph in preparation).

 Selected Articles and Book Chapters: